Peterson was the representative for Minnesota’s 7th congressional district and was a Democrat. He served from 1991 to 2020.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Peterson is shown as a purple triangle. (analysis methodology)
+Peterson is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2020 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - H.R.
 2251 (113th): To designate the United States courthouse and Federal building located at 118 South Mill Street, in Fergus Falls, Minnesota, as the “Edward J. Devitt United States Courthouse …

 - H.R.
 1272 (112th): Minnesota Chippewa Tribe Judgment Fund Distribution Act of 2012